 - The Buyer/Lessee recently moved to an area, and they have a good employment and credit record, but not in the present area long enough to satisfy most conventional lenders.

 - The Buyer/Lessee is self-employed and as a result, they under-report their income for tax reasons.

 - Certain income tax or inheritance tax situations sometimes suggest this arrangement in order to save substantial sums of money.

-In addition to the above, there are real estate professionals who recommend the Lease-Option Purchase Agreement to Sellers of real estate that has been on the market too long.
+In addition to the above, there are real estate professionals who recommend the Lease-Option Purchase Agreement to Sellers of real estate that has been on the market for too long.
 Often this type of “distressed” property is in a less-than-desirable area where the owner wants more than what the property is worth.

 Similar to many seller financing arrangements, the use of a Lease-Option Purchase Agreement will oftentimes give the seller additional room to increase their asking price because of the “easy terms” they are offering to the buyer (and many Buyers/Lessees are willing to pay such a premium).

 With a Lease-Option Purchase Agreement, the Buyer/Lessee will typically pay a non-refundable “option consideration” at the beginning of the Lease term.
 This is what gives the Buyer/Lessee the right to purchase the property at a pre-defined price prior to the end of the lease term.
 If this “Option to Purchase” isn’t exercised within the time period stated the in agreement, the property’s title rights will simply revert back to the original owner of the property.